50 Fun and Unique Things to Do in Gainesville TODAY

 The Solar Walk is situated on NW 8th Avenue and is a 4 billion to 1 scale model of our solar system, spanning 0.9 miles.

-Solar Walk in Gainesville Florida from Roadside Trippers Instagram Page
+Solar Walk in Gainesville Florida from Roadside Trippers Instagram Page.
+Keep reading to find the top things to do in Gainesville.

 Image from Roadside Trippers Instagram Page